cdap-guides/cdap-kafka-ingest-guide/README.md

 `Kafka08ConsumerFlowlet`, which is designed to work with a 0.8.x Kakfa Cluster.
 If you want to use the application with a 0.7.x Kakfa Cluster, please refer to the documentation of `cdap-kafka-pack`.

-You'll need to add the correct `cdap-kafka-pack` library, based on your Kafka Cluster version (`cdap-flow-compat-0.8` for this guide) as a dependency to your project's pom.xml:
+You'll need to add the correct `cdap-kafka-pack` library, based on your Kafka cluster version (`cdap-flow-compat-0.8` for this guide) as a dependency to your project's pom.xml:

 ```xml